 Partial dentures are attached to a metal bar that snaps on and around surrounding teeth anchoring them firmly in place.
 Removable dentures have drawbacks.
 At best, they only provide 15% of the chewing capacity of your natural teeth.
 Complete dentures, in particular, are prone to moving while chewing.
 Complete dentures will occasionally fail you, sometimes during awkward and embarrassing occasions.
 A solution to these problems can be found in implant-retained dentures.

-Unlike regular dentures which are held in place by suction or friction, Dream dental implant-retained dentures are held firmly in place by posts which have been implanted in the jaw.
+Unlike regular dentures which are held in place by suction or friction, Dream Dental implant-retained dentures are held firmly in place by posts that have been implanted in the jaw.
 These posts are implanted in the jaw and eventually fuse with the bone.
 Implant-retained dentures need as few as two posts.
 They are designed to allow a complete denture to snap into place.
 The stability of implant-retained dentures is far superior to a traditional complete denture.
 Implant-retained dentures are usually used on the lower jaw as this is the one that tends to have the most problems with shifting and movement.
 They can be removed either by you or your dentist.

 There are two main types of implant-retained dentures: